Problem solving helps weigh the pros and cons of a situation.

 An intervention called cognitive-behavioral, in problem-solving therapy, is designed to increase those of us with less satisfactory emotional control, to better manage and deal with life situations, that are trying, difficult, distressing, and nerve-racking.

-The tools or techniques provided in problem-solving therapy helps us to pin point arising problems and how to go about solving them.
+The tools or techniques provided in problem-solving therapy help us to pinpoint arising problems and how to go about solving them.

 Our everyday life situations as well as major life crises can be solved with problem-solving therapy treatment.